 “When I had to put Thor in his kennel, it was the first and only time he refused to listen to me,” Sgt.
 Miller said of the day he left Thor to return home from Afghanistan.
 “I felt like someone took a hammer to my heart; it was like I was abandoning my best friend and he couldn’t understand why.”

 Sgt.
 Miller contacted Washington Senator Patty Murray’s staff as soon as he returned home to find out how he could adopt Thor, and with their help he applied to adopt his Thor after he completed his service in the Marine Corps.

-And it was a good thing he put in his application quickly because two of Thor’s four other handlers applied to adopt him as well, but Sgt.
+Fortunately he put in his application quickly because two of Thor’s four other handlers applied to adopt him as well, but Sgt.
 Miller ended up getting Thor because he put in the first application.

 Thor made such an impression on Sgt.
 Miller that he ended up adopting a Labrador retriever before he knew he would get Thor.
 He has a Siberian husky as well, but he’s not worried how they will get along because Thor “loves other dogs.”

 Yesterday at Sea-Tac Airport, Sgt.
 Miller experienced the moment he had been waiting for since 2010.

 Waiting a bit nervously at the bottom of the escalator that would carry his former partner to him, Sgt.
 Miller described Thor as “my best friend,” and “my everything” while they were together.

 “If (Thor) even shows any sign that he knows me a little bit, I’m probably going to cry,” he said.